ghdl/ghdl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] DO make sure you are making a pull request against the **master branch** (left side).
 Also you should start *your branch* off *our master*.
 - [ ] DO make sure that GHDL can be successfully built.
 See [Building GHDL](https://github.com/ghdl/ghdl#building-ghdl).
 - [ ] CONSIDER adding a unit test if your PR resolves an issue.
-- [ ] CONSIDER modifying the docs, at least in the TODO, if your contribution is relevant to any of the content.
+- [ ] CONSIDER modifying the docs, if your contribution is relevant to any of the content.
 - [ ] AVOID breaking the continuous integration build.
 - [ ] AVOID breaking the testsuite.

 **When contributing to the docs...**

 - [ ] DO make sure that the build is successful.
-See [ghdl/ghdl#572 (issuecomment-390466024)](https://github.com/ghdl/ghdl/issues/572#issuecomment-390466024).

 **Further comments**